 Acer’s Spin 311 is exactly what many people expect of a Chromebook: Small, inexpensive, and capable enough to handle work and light play every day.
-For students, children, or anyone looking for an extremely portable machine that gets the essentials right, the Spin 311 is a solid choice that can compete with some of the best Chromebooks of comparable price.
+For students, children, or anyone looking for an extremely portable machine that gets the essentials right, the Spin 311 is one of the best Chromebooks for kids and best Chromebooks for students that can also compete with some of the best budget laptops of comparable price.

 It’s a highly functional unit with one of the best laptop keyboards I've seen yet.
 That said, I ran into some issues (and some strange design choices) while conducting this Acer Chromebook Spin 311 review.
 Although it’s a capable Chromebook around $300, it’s far from the only one.